 - There are currently 345 open free schools1and the Conservative Government has committed to seeing 500 open over the course of this Parliament.
 In addition, it announced in the March 2017 Budget that it intended to fund a further 140 free schools by the end of the next Parliament.2 It the Conservatives get their way, many of these 140 new free schools will be selective (See EduFact on Grammar schools).

 - One way that the Government has sought to ensure that it hits its free schools target is through the ‘free schools presumption’ which requires local authorities to seek proposals for a free school where a new school is needed.3 In effect, local authorities can no longer open new maintained schools but must support the opening of a free school instead.

-- The decision to open a free school is determined centrally by the Education Secretary with scant regard for local views, the degree of need for new school places, and little transparency over the process.
+- The decision on whether to approve the opening of a free school is determined centrally by the Education Secretary with scant regard for local views, the degree of need for new school places, and precious little transparency over the process.

-- According to evidence provided to the Education Select Committee “35% of the first four waves of free schools were in districts with no forecast need and 52% were in districts with either no forecast need or only moderate need.”
-6
+- According to evidence provided to the Education Select Committee “35% of the first four waves of free schools were in districts with no forecast need and 52% were in districts with either no forecast need or only moderate need.”4

 - Many free schools have opened on former maintained school sites.
 In these circumstances the local authority must hand over the land and buildings to the academy trust that runs the school at a peppercorn rent on a 125-year lease.
 This is effectively asset stripping publicly owned land and buildings and giving them to unaccountable free school operators.